jdyen/FREE/Readme.md

 ## Installation
 FREE is distributed as an R package in source form.
 FREE is not currently available through the CRAN.
 The FREE package has been tested on Windows 7, Windows XP, and OSX 10.6, 10.7 and 10.10.

-There are several installation options.
-These require an appropriate C and C++ compiler to be installed.
+Installing FREE requires an appropriate C/C++ compiler to be installed.
 Easily installed options are [gcc](https://github.com/kennethreitz/osx-gcc-installer/) (OSX users) and [Rtools](https://github.com/stan-dev/rstan/wiki/Install-Rtools-for-Windows) (Windows users).
 If you're unsure of whether you need to install a C/C++ compiler, you can try installing the FREE package anyway; if you do not get any errors then no compiler is needed.

 - the easiest (and recommended) method for installation is to use the devtools package to install directly from the GitHub source:
 ```